ChrisWiegman/chriswiegman.com/content/posts/2014-05-05-where-to-get-the-best-wordpress-news.md

     <strong><a title="Konstantin Kovshenin" href="http://kovshenin.com" target="_blank" rel="noopener noreferrer">Konstantin Kovshenin</a></strong> – Konstantin is a lead developer at WordPress.org and one of the nicest guys in the business.
 Every post he has is a lesson into some part of WordPress core and the rationale behind how some of it works.
 If you code you definitely need to check it out.
   </li>
   <li>
-    <strong><a title="Bourn Creative" href="http://www.bourncreative.com" target="_blank" rel="noopener noreferrer">Jennifer Bourn</a></strong>&nbsp;– Bourn Creative, a dev studio ran by Jennifer and her husband Brian, puts out some quality content on topics related to dev and just about everything else WordPress.
+    <strong><a title="Bourn Creative" href="http://www.bourncreative.com" target="_blank" rel="noopener noreferrer">Jennifer Bourn</a></strong> – Bourn Creative, a dev studio ran by Jennifer and her husband Brian, puts out some quality content on topics related to dev and just about everything else WordPress.
 They’ve become my goto source for content creation and blog marketing.
   </li>
   <li>
     <strong><a title="BobWP" href="http://bobwp.com" target="_blank" rel="noopener noreferrer">Bob Dunn</a> </strong>– Bob is a jack-of-all-trades and a hell of a nice guy.
 His WordPress tutorials are top-notch and cover nearly all aspects of WordPress.
 While often not as deep as some of the dev blogs his content never fails to show me some trick or item that I either missed or just don’t normally use.
   </li>
   <li>
     <a title="Chris Lema" href="http://chrislema.com" target="_blank" rel="noopener noreferrer"><strong>Chris Lema</strong></a> – While I might be able to hold my own on my own projects, mainly writing code and teaching, I don’t know jack about business.
 Fortunately with Chris’ content I don’t need to.
-I’ve learned more about the business of WordPress from Chris in the last year than I did in a few more&nbsp;years trying to run a WordPress business&nbsp;myself.
+I’ve learned more about the business of WordPress from Chris in the last year than I did in a few more years trying to run a WordPress business myself.
 If you want to make money in WordPress listen to him.
 It really is that simple.
   </li>
   <li>
     <strong><a title="WPTavern" href="http://wptavern.com" target="_blank" rel="noopener noreferrer">WPTavern</a></strong> – While not a single blogger (it’s actually owned by Automattic <a title="Audrey Capital" href="http://audrey.co" target="_blank" rel="noopener noreferrer">Audrey Capital</a>), WPTaven is an excellent source on whats going on in the WordPress community.
 I’ve taken to turning to Jeff and Sarah for confirmation on nearly any WordPress news story I hear elsewhere.
 They’ve got the pulse of the overall community like no one else.